The DeanBeat: Supercell CEO’s 10 takeaways from 10 years of mobile games

-Supercell has been one of the most successful game companies in history, with games like Clash of Clans and Clash Royale generating billions of dollars in revenue.
+Supercell has been one of the most successful game companies in history, with hits like Clash of Clans and Clash Royale generating billions of dollars in revenue.

-Helsinki-based Supercell has had five games played by more than a billion unique players.
+The Helsinki-based Supercell has had five games played by more than a billion unique players.
 The company’s founder reflected on its 10-year history in a blog post yesterday.
-Paananen disclosed that the company has 4.3 billion player accounts.
+Supercell CEO Ilkka Paananen disclosed that the company has 4.3 billion player accounts.
 If each player had a Supercell game on three devices, that adds up to about 1.3 billion unique players.

 With just 328 employees, Supercell makes a ridiculous $4.76 million per employee in revenue, or 3.96 million users per employee.
 I would guess that makes it the most capital-efficient company in the game industry.
 That’s clearly why Tencent invested in the company at a very high valuation.
 But Supercell doesn’t brag about this side of its business.

-“When we started the company, we were inspired by companies like Blizzard, Nintendo, and Pixar,” said Supercell CEO Ilkka Paananen in the post.
+“When we started the company, we were inspired by companies like Blizzard, Nintendo, and Pixar,” said Paananen in the post.
 “All of these companies have been able to create successful entertainment products that are loved by millions all over the world.
 And most importantly, they have been able to do so consistently over decades, in Nintendo’s case, for more than a hundred years.”

 He wrote the post as a way of giving back and sharing learnings with other game companies, and Paananen tapped the rest of the staff for ideas.
 Paananen said that inspiration has remained constant, as is the company’s dream: To create games that are played for years and remembered forever.
 He said this worked for Supercell, but each company must develop its own culture.

 My take: I’ve added my own reaction to what Paananen has said in each of the points below.
 It’s a great document for companies that are aspiring to be as impactful as Supercell, and yet I have this thought in the back of my head.
 It’s not jealousy, as I don’t run a game company.
 I just wonder if other game companies would react by saying these rules are for companies that have billions of cash and wonderfully successful employees and teams.
 That is, it’s a luxury to be able to run a company this way.
 That’s unfair, as I don’t see any negative intentions here, like bragging — just a sincere intention to help.
 So I don’t think anyone should dismiss these ideas.
-But it is a kind of backdrop, as Supercell is a rare company and what Paananen says is true.
-Supercell’s rules work for Supercell, not everyone.
+But it is a kind of backdrop, as Supercell is a rare company, and what Paananen says is true: Supercell’s rules work for Supercell, not everyone.

 1. Always play the infinite game